HarshaVardhanAcharyAthaluri/interviewjourney/README.md

 68. Explain Fail Fast and Fail Safe Iterator.
 69. Difference Between Cohesion and Coupling
 70. What is Aggregation , Association and Composition?
-71. Difference between inheritance and composition
+71. Difference between inheritance and composition.
+72. Convert inputstream to string.

 ### SQL